Park Ranger Group Programs

 Hikes will contain information on our environment and its inhabitants.
 We will explain what lives in our parks presently, as well as in the past.
 Hikes can be tailored to your specific interests or you are welcome to stroll with us on an interpretative hike of our choice.

-Volunteer Park Patrol Spring 2016 Volunteer Trail Maintenance Dates
+Volunteer Park Patrol 2017 Volunteer Trail Maintenance Dates

 The Park Rangers are accepting applications for the Volunteer Park Patrol (VPP), a group of year-round volunteers dedicated to assisting visitors through trail patrols and maintaining trails in Washington Valley Park and the Sourland Mountain Preserve.
 The VPP has been instrumental in helping maintain trail conditions to the high maintenance standards set for the county’s trails.
 A wide variety of opportunities are available for everyone; certainly the group could utilize your special talents, skills or time.
 If interested in becoming an active member of the Volunteer Park Patrol, please contact the Park Rangers at 908 231-0802 ext.
 21.